MachoDrone/Multi-Status-for-Nosana-Nodes/README.md

-**Monitor a glimpse of every headless Nosana Node on your network** The script logs-into each of your PCs you add to the script and checks the Node's live Docker log.
+#**Monitor a local PC or every headless Nosana Node on your network**
+All you need are the IP addresses.
 - Copy all the following for the **Installer:**
   - `wget -qO multistat-install.sh 'raw.githubusercontent.com/MachoDrone/Multi-Status-for-Nosana-Nodes/main/multistat-install.sh' && sudo bash multistat-install.sh`